Asian shares mostly lower, tracking tech sell-off on Wall St

 ANALYST VIEWPOINT: "While geopolitical tensions remain bubbling under the surface, rising oil prices and higher U.S. yields suggest investors are likely to deal with increased volatility as a broad range of political, economic and financial events unfolds," Stephen Innes of OANDA said in a commentary.

-ENERGY: Benchmark U.S. crude lost 7 cents to $68.33 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 43 cents to $67.97 per barrel in electronic trading on the New York Mercantile Exchange.
 On Friday it gained 7 cents to settle at $68.40 per barrel.
-Brent crude, used to price international oils, was flat at $74.06 per barrel.
+Brent crude, used to price international oils, sagged 41 cents to $73.64 per barrel.
 It added 28 cents per barrel in London on Friday.